EnhongLiu/Build_Knowledge_Graphs_From_Unstructured_Data_With_Semantic_Filtering/README.md

 ### Visualization
 - Inspired by the **Microsoft GraphRAG** project, allowing clear graph structure representation

-## 🧠 Interactive Knowledge Graph: Query and Filter
+## 🧠 Filter Knowledge Graph via Query

 Beyond basic graph construction, this project adds an **interactive query feature** — enabling users to "talk" to the knowledge graph and retrieve related sub-graphs.